Our favorite cookbooks of 2020

 Fermentation.
 Foraging.
 Preservation.
 These skills became playthings for chefs across the globe once René Redzepi showed what pleasures his Noma kitchen could derive from plants, insects and animal parts that few would have considered “ingredients.”
 But these skills and techniques are at the heart of traditional Russian cooking, Goldstein tells us.
 You and I might look at a grove of birch trees and see nothing but a forest.
 Russians see sweet sap juice, inner-bark flour and a fungus used in traditional medicine.

 The dishes in “Beyond the North Wind” may have been born of survival, but they have a quiet elegance.
-Pickled spring melts that taste of cucumbers.
+Pickled spring smelts that taste of cucumbers.
 Syrniki, farmer cheese pancakes, topped with fresh sour cream, its acid the perfect counterbalance to the sweetened batter.
 Marinated mushrooms that act as a kind of bar nuts for vodka.
 Russian hand pies, stuffed with sauerkraut and mushrooms, that remind me of the runzas of my Nebraska youth.
 Goldstein has done more than collect Russian recipes and lore; she has asked us to embrace the dignity, hospitality and ingenuity of people too often caricatured as the impoverished enemies of America. — Tim Carman

 Make the recipe: Syrniki (Farmer Cheese Pancakes)